nbardoi/rate-my-sitter/README.md

 ## **Overview**
 Rate-My-Sitter is a an app that allows parents to connect with other parents and babysitters.
 Parents can post jobs and connect with babysitters through reviews and recommendations.
 Rate-My-Sitter is a safe place for parents to express concerns and find people they trust when it comes to childcare.

+Rate-My-Sitter was founded February of 2020 and is brought to you by a dedicated group of developers who aim to give you the best experience at finding a responsible person to take care of the ones you love.
+We also give the oppurtunity for a sitter to find a job and be reviewed to enhance their qualifications and place them in the perfect position for everyone.
+We are always making room for improvement and hope to add features so you can find sitters for not just your babies but your furbabies as well.
+We aim to find something for everyone and are always open to suggestions.
+We hope this site will find the right person for you.

 ### **Demo**
 Rate-My-Sitter is deployed to Heroku.
 Please check it out [here](https://rate-my-sitter.herokuapp.com).